keegan-a/ChatGPT/README.md

 - Scope toggles for daily, weekly, monthly, and yearly views.
 - The Budget Insights window with live callouts, autosave controls, and quick resets.
 - Auto theme cycling and keyboard shortcuts (`Ctrl` + `←`/`→`, `Ctrl` + `Shift` + `F`) for rapid navigation.
+- A budget health gauge that shows how much of your income the plan is consuming.
+- The Spending Mapper window for manual or AI-assisted transaction imports.

 ---